-Plymouth State University allows students to choose an MBA with an added certificate in Healthcare Administration, or take the graduate-level certification course by itself to add to a bachelor’s degree for professional development purposes.
-To take the MBA course, students are required to have an undergrad GPA of 3.0, 3 professional recommendations, and a current resume.
-For the certificate program alone students must have a bachelor’s degree and maintain a 3.0 GPA.
+Plymouth State University allows students to pursue an MBA with an added graduate certificate in Healthcare Administration, or take the graduate-level certificate as a stand-alone program for professional development purposes.
+The degree can be completed either fully online, or in-person as a member of a 1 year cohort.
+To pursue the MBA program, students are required to have a cumulative undergrad GPA of 3.0 or above, three professional recommendations, a statement of interest, and a current resume.
+For the certificate program alone, students must have a bachelor’s degree and maintain a 3.0 GPA.

 In addition to a robust on-campus undergrad and graduate Health Services Administration program, Eastern Washington University also offers fully online MBA and professional certification options.
 Full-time students can complete the program in a year depending on relevant experience, which may effect total expected tuition.
 Students are expected to have a bachelor’s degree, resume, and a cumulative GPA of 2.5.

 University of Pittsburgh – (Dual MBA/MHA) Health Policy & Management – 55 Points